NvChad/NvChad/README.md

 - nvim-lspconfig for nvim-lsp configuration
 - lspInstall for installing lsp servers easily
 - nvim-compe for autocompletion
-- lspkind to show pictograms on autocompletion items
 - telescope for file finding, picking, previewing (files and even images)
 - nvim-treesitter for syntax highlighting
 - nvim-autopairs for autolosing braces and stuffs